Petridistom/js-blog-cc/posts/2OOP.md

   }
 ```

-The variables `position`, `velocity`, `acceleration`, `maxDistEffect,` `maxForce` and `dampening` have been moved into the constructor and given the prefix 'this.' so that they are recognised locally inside of the class.
+The variables `position`, `velocity`, `acceleration`, `maxDistEffect,` `maxForce` and `dampening` have been moved into the constructor and given the prefix 'this.' so that they are recognised locally inside of the class for when using them in the functions.
 I have also added new variables `this.circlesize` and `this.yspeed` so that I can have circles of varying size and moving upwards at varying speed.
 The constructor also has input parameters **posx**, **posy** and **size**, these inputs allow each circle to be initialised with varying positions and sizes on the screen, determined from inside the sketch.js file.

 ---

-With the variables moved into the Circle.js file, I can now copy over our code that updates the positon of each circle and put it into separate defined functions that I can later call inside the sketch.js file.
+With the variables moved into the Circle.js file, I can now copy over the code that updates the position of each circle and puts it into separate defined functions that I can later call inside the sketch.js file.

-###### In order for things to work the Circle.js file needs to be linked to the html file in the p5 sketch.
-You can do this by typing `<script src=Circle.js></script>` in the body section of the html file.
+###### In order for things to work, the Circle.js file needs to be linked to the html file in the p5 sketch.
+Typing `<script src=Circle.js></script>` in the body section of the html, links Circle.js file.

+---

 I define new functions: